Skip to main content

 }

-Add it to imports: [], and reference it in template with selector <app-header/> defined in component.
+Use your component — add it to imports: [], and reference it in template with the selector <app-header/> defined in the component.

 import { Component } from '@angular/core';